 How ACH Direct Debit works

-At checkout, the customer selects ACH Direct Debit and verifies their bank account.
+At checkout, the customer selects ACH Direct Debit:

-After a successful checkout both the Transaction and Invoice are set to a Pending status as ACH payments require time to settle through the banking network.
+After a successful checkout both the Transaction and Invoice are set to a Pending status until the payment settles.

 ACH Direct Debit settings